 Withdrawal Financial Credit

 It is the student’s responsibility to formally notify the Office of the Registrar and to follow proper procedures when withdrawing from the University.
 Failure to pay fees and/or failure to attend class does NOT constitute an official withdrawal from Ave Maria University.
-An official withdrawal form must be fully completed by the student, dated, and signed by all designated offices and the Coordinator of Academic Records before leaving campus.
+An official withdrawal form must be fully completed by the student, dated, and signed by all designated offices and the Office of Academic Records before leaving campus.
 Students dismissed or suspended by Ave Maria University will not be entitled to a refund.
 Students are eligible for a refund of tuition, fees, and room and board charges if they withdraw officially from the course of study according to the following schedule:

 |Withdrawal/Drop Date||Fee % Reassessed||Fee % Due to University|